Shira D. Gordon, Ph.D.

 University of Strathclyde, Department of Electronic and Electrical Engineering, Center for Ultrasonic Engineering

-My first postdoctoral fellowship was with James Windmill where we studied bioacoustics.
-I primarily focused on locust hearing looking at the movement of their ear drum with sound and their neurophysiological responses.
-I considered several environmental factors that may affect hearing: phase (gregarious or solitarious), age, temperature.
-In addition, I researched cicada hearing sensitivity.
+My first postdoctoral fellowship I studied bioacoustics, focusing primarily on locust hearing.
+I researched the movement of their ear drum with sound and their neurophysiological responses.
+Engineers then took this information to create microphone mimics.
+In my research, I considered several environmental factors that may affect hearing: phase (an epigenetic effect resulting in gregarious/solitary animals), age, & temperature.
 I also studied how spider silk vibrates with sound.

 University of Cincinnati, Department of Biological Sciences

-My Ph.D. work focused on spider courtship communication with George Uetz.
+My Ph.D. work focused on wolf spider, Schizocosa ocreata, courtship communication.
 I studied multimodal communication, but focused on vibration.
 My projects centered on how environmental factors like substrate or noise influenced spider communication.

 University of Georgia, Department of Entomology

-During my Masters with Mike Strand, a National Academy of Sciences member, I studied the development of a parasitoid wasp as it went from 2 to 2000 identical embryos.
-My focus was understanding how the brood multiplied and if there was cellular communication between the morula.
+During my Masters, I studied the development of a parasitoid wasp, Copidosoma floridanum, as it went from 2 to 2000 identical embryos.
+I used biochemistry, developmental biology, cell biology, and genetics to understand how the brood multiplied and if there was cellular communication between the developing morula.